secretGeek/documentation/en/fundamentals/philosophy.md

 The setup of an app should be as easy as possible.
 Things should Just Work™ out of the box.

+    TODO: "We have created a yeoman generator that will scaffold out an application with or without batteries.
+Your choice."

 ## Buffet Table

 You can select only the pieces of the framework you like and build on them.
 You can mix ReactiveUI with other frameworks and libraries to your liking.